Ensure integrity and accessibility of your data and backups

 - Calculate a checksum for both the original and the backup copies and compare; if different back up the file again MD5

-- Compare files to ensure that there are no differences
+- We compare files to ensure that there are no differences

-- Document all procedures (e.g., compression / decompression process) to ensure a successful recovery from a backup copy
+- Documenting all procedures (e.g., compression / decompression process) to ensure a successful recovery from a backup copy

-- To check the integrity of the backup file, periodically retrieve your backup file, open it on a separate system, and compare to the original file.
+- Checking the integrity of the backup file, periodically retrieve your backup file, open it on a separate system, and compare to the original file.